Tutorial: Send device data to Azure Storage using IoT Hub message routing

 For more detailed information about using a blob storage endpoint, please see guidance on routing to storage.

-Parameter Value Endpoint name Create a name for this endpoint.
-Azure Storage container Select Pick a container, which takes you to a list of storage accounts.
-Choose the storage account that you created in the previous section, then choose the container that you created in that account.
-Select Select.
+Parameter Value Endpoint type Select Storage.
+Endpoint name Provide a unique name for this endpoint.
+Azure Storage container Select Pick a container.
+Follow the prompts to select the storage account and container that you created in the previous section.
 Encoding Select JSON.
 If this field is greyed out, then your storage account region doesn't support JSON.
 In that case, continue with the default AVRO.

-Accept the default values for the rest of the parameters and select Create.
+Accept the default values for the rest of the parameters and select Create + next.

 Parameter Value Name Create a name for your route.
 Data source Verify that Device Telemetry Messages is selected from the dropdown list.
-Enable route Verify that this field is set to
+Enable route Verify that this field is checked.
+Routing query Enter

 level="storage"as the query string.